 I love to think of my Mom and Dad and my aunts and uncles up in Heaven praying for me.
 Isn’t it wonderful, the Communion of Saints, all in Heaven and in Purgatory and on Earth, all united in prayer?!

 Do you think of the elderly as evangelizers?
 Saint John Paul II does.
-He says, “Old age with its immense capacity for evangelization by word and example, and by activities eminently adapted to the talents of the elderly is a force for the Church of God yet to be thoroughly understood or adequately utilized.”
-(ADDRESS OF JOHN PAUL II TO THE PARTICIPANTS IN THE INTERNATIONAL FORUM ON ACTIVE AGING)
+He explains that old age, with “its immense capacity for evangelization by word and example, and by activities eminently adapted to the talents of the elderly, is a force for the Church of God yet to be thoroughly understood or adequately utilized” (Address of John Paul II to the Participants in the International Forum on Active Aging, #5).

 Nobody becomes a saint alone.
 It’s a Communion of Saints.
 We help each other out with our good example, our encouragement, our prayers.
 It’s a great family, the Communion of Saints.
 We never go to Heaven alone.